Massey products in the \'etale cohomology of number fields: Introduction

 \subsection{Acknowledgements}

-The authors are grateful to Daniel Mayer for sharing a list of imaginary quadratic fields that he suspected could have infinite $p$-class field tower.
+The authors wish to express their gratitude to the anonymous referee for carefully reading of the article, and for the many helpful suggestions which greatly improved the article.
+We are further grateful to Daniel Mayer for sharing a list of imaginary quadratic fields that he suspected could have infinite $p$-class field tower.
 Two of these were indeed shown by the authors to have infinite $p$-class field tower.
-We also wish to thank Bill Allombert for answering several technical questions regarding PARI.
-The authors are also grateful to the Knut and Alice Wallenberg foundation for their support.
+The authors would also wish to thank Bill Allombert for answering several technical questions regarding PARI.
+Finally, the authors are also grateful to the Knut and Alice Wallenberg foundation for their support.